Man Group China head denies reports she was helping police probe

 Li indicated it was largely business as usual for her though, adding she was still working for Man Group.

-Li’s husband, Wang Chaoyong, told Reuters last Tuesday that his wife was having “normal” meetings with regulators at a convention centre in a hotel in a suburb of Beijing.
+Li’s husband, Wang Chaoyong, told Reuters last Tuesday that his wife was having “normal” meetings with regulators at a convention center in a hotel in a suburb of Beijing.

 Reporting by Zhang Shu and Matt Miller; Writing by Kazunori Takada; Editing by Miral Fahmy and Rachel Armstrong